Why Project-Based Learning Works for Neurodivergent Kids

 Projects leave a visible trail of ideas, notes, drafts, and creations.
 It’s often easier to see the richness of learning in a project than in a pile of worksheets.

-Examples to Try at Home
+Examples to try at home

 Cooking project → fractions, chemistry, procedural writing.